ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The POST handler adds the public key of the client to the list of the group members' public keys and returns the symmetric group keying material for the group identified by GROUPNAME.
 Note that the group joining exchange is done by the client via this operation, as described in {{ssec-key-distribution-exchange}}.

-The handler expects a request with payload formatted as a CBOR map, which MAY contain the following fields, which, if included, MUST have the format and values specified below.
+The handler expects a request with payload formatted as a CBOR map, which MAY contain the following fields, which, if included, MUST have format and value as specified below.

 * 'scope', with value the specific group that the Client is attempting to join, i.e., the group name, and the roles it wishes to have in the group.
 This value is a CBOR byte string wrapping one scope entry, as defined in {{ssec-authorization-request}}.